 Consider whether you need to sell controlled items online and whether you have the capacity to perform the necessary ID checks.
 If you are unsure, consider phasing out these items, or limit them to physical store sales or click-and-collect.

-From May to October 2024, the National Retail team are delivering a range of support services for businesses, including a tollfree hotline, factsheets and signage, online webinars, and physical visits to thousands of stores in over 500 shopping centres and retail precincts across Queensland.
+The National Retail Association was officially engaged by the Queensland Police Service to engage and assist businesses to understand and prepare for the new laws.
+From May to October 2024, the National Retail team delivered a range of support services for businesses, including a tollfree hotline, factsheets and signage, online webinars, and physical visits to retailers in over 600 retail centres and precincts across Queensland.

 For emergencies, call Triple Zero (OOO).